USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 **Land use and land cover data for surface flux modeling** in meteorology and air quality can be generated using WPS or the SA Raster Tools.
 It is important to use consistent land use data in both meteorology and air quality modeling.
-For most of the North America, WPS contains re-gridded 9-arc second (around 250 m resolution) 2011 NLCD land cover, imperviousness, and canopy data with 2011 MODIS land cover for the area outside the U.S. In addition, users can use the land use re-gridding tool in the SA Raster Tools system to generate any domain land cover data directly using NLCD (at 30 m resolution) or/and MODIS land cover data (at 1 km or 500 m resolution).
+For the U.S., WPS contains re-gridded 9-arc second (around 250 m resolution) 2011 NLCD land cover, imperviousness, and canopy data while 2011 MODIS land cover is used for areas outside the U.S. In addition, users can use the land use re-gridding tool in the SA Raster Tools system to generate land cover data for any domain directly using NLCD (at 30 m resolution) or/and MODIS land cover data (at 1 km or 500 m resolution).
 Users can use a provided R utility in SA to update their geogrid land cover data using the more accurate land cover data generating using SA.